-The Native Participant Travel Grant Program
+The Indigenous Participant Travel Grant Program

 WHY ARE THESE GRANTS BEING OFFERED?

-- Papers/sessions focused on tribally run protected areas, traditional indigenous ecological knowledge, sacred natural sites, community-conserved areas, traditional cultural properties, indigenous ethnography, etc.
+- Papers/sessions focused on tribally run protected areas, traditional Indigenous ecological knowledge, sacred natural sites, community-conserved areas, traditional cultural properties, Indigenous ethnography, etc.

-- "Sharing Circles" — an alternative to the standard lecturer-audience model of teaching, one that is more in line with traditional indigenous ways of knowing and learning.
+- "Sharing Circles" — an alternative to the standard lecturer-audience model of teaching, one that is more in line with traditional Indigenous ways of knowing and learning.

 DOES ATTENDING THE GWS CONFERENCE REALLY MAKE A DIFFERENCE?

-Based on the feedback we have gotten from recent Native attendees, the answer is "yes."
+Based on the feedback we have gotten from recent Indigenous attendees, the answer is "yes."
 Here, you can read the words of two recent attendees, Deanna Beacham (Weapemeoc) and Angeles Mendoza (Mazahua), who say their lives have changed by attending the GWS conference.

 These travel grants are for non-students only.
-If you are an indigenous person and are either (1) a full-time student at a 4-year institution, OR (2) a student at a 2-year minority-serving institution, including tribal colleges, you can apply for a George Melendez Wright Student Travel Scholarship.
+If you are an Indigenous person and are either (1) a full-time student at a 4-year institution, OR (2) a student at a 2-year minority-serving institution, including tribal colleges, you can apply for a George Melendez Wright Student Travel Scholarship.

 HOW ARE GRANT WINNERS SELECTED?

-An evaluation committee (the majority of whom are Native people) will award the grants based on a review of applications.
+An evaluation committee (the majority of whom are Indigenous people) will award the grants based on a review of applications.
 Preference may be given to individuals who have submitted abstracts to give presentations at the conference.
 Financial need and geographical/cultural representation will also be considered.

 WHAT DO THE GRANTS COVER, AND HOW MUCH ARE THEY?

 Grants consist of a registration fee waiver, a stipend to underwrite partial costs of the recipient's travel to the conference, and a year's complimentary membership in the GWS.
 The amount of the grants will vary.
 The grants are not intended to cover the entire cost of attending; recipients will need to augment grants with other sources of funding.

 WHEN ARE GRANTS ISSUED?